K3IYI/file-server/README.md

 # Node-File-Server

-Node server for file upload, accept as FormData from frontend -small file as single file
+Node server for file upload, accept as FormData from frontend
+<br />-small file as single file
--large file as many parts and merge accordingly
+<br />-large file as many parts and merge accordingly